3 Dreams

 SYNOPSIS

-ACT 1: Jonathan Lane makes a bold choice: to leave a high stress career and comfortable lifestyle and follow his true passion: songwriting [Death By Monkeys].
+ACT 1: Jonathan Laine makes a bold choice: to leave a high stress career and comfortable lifestyle and follow his true passion: songwriting [Death By Monkeys].
 His co-workers think he's crazy.
 [Debts and Obligations].
 He and Emma. his longtime girlfriend, fight about it.
 She is convinced he is making a huge mistake [Greener].
 Jonathan knows that things have not been good between them for a while [Something's Not Right].
-In spite of all the negativity he forges on [I Can Do This].
+In spite this and his struggle with his own doubts about his talent, he pushes on [I Can Do This].

-His friend Will runs a small recording studio and lets Jonathan work (and often sleep there).
-Jonathan falls in love with Kiriko, a singer Will has hired to record a duet Jonathan has written [Here She Comes].
+His friend Will runs a small recording studio and lets Jonathan work (and often sleep) there.
+Jonathan is mesmerized by a singer named Kiriko as she dances to the playback of one of his songs (Kiriko Flows).
+Kiriko has been hired by Will to record a duet for another artist.
+She is mysterious and beautiful.
+Jonathan can't take his eyes off of her.
+[Here She Comes].
 He keeps his feeling under wraps but secretly wants her [Obsession].
 They share tender moments together in the studio [Dance With Me].
 Unable to keep a lid on his emotions he takes a chance and tells her how he feels [Say The Words].
 She does not have feelings for him and tries to let him down carefully [Wait].
 Emma finds out about Kiriko and its the last straw in their shaky relationship.
 She leaves him [Goodbye].
 Crushed by rejection, Jonathan becomes depressed [Anyone, Anywhere].

 ACT II: Jonathan struggles with his songwriting.
 He gets no traction with his songs [Zero People].
 Emma's ex shows up and wants her back.
-He says he's been miserable [Some Kind Of Madness].
+He says he's been miserable [Empty Glasses].
 He keeps showing up to her dismay.
 In a moment of weakness, she sleeps with him [What Have I Done?].
 Meanwhile more bad news pummels Jonathan's fragile mind.
 An old friend, Hugh, breaks the news that his best friend from school has committed suicide.
 They were once inseparable, but life got in the way.
 Jonathan laments not keeping in touch.
 [Inseparable].

 His life is in ruins and its all his fault [What Have I Done?].
 He has been drinking heavily to self medicate his pain.
 He wakes up one night, hung over at the door of Emma's place.
 He's been mugged.
 In his damaged state he has an epiphany and calls out for her.
 When she opens the door and cradles him in her arms, he professes his love for her.
 And promises to change [Heartache].
 And not give up on his dream [Tree].